We really do tell women to have it all

 Writing Her Own Story

 Today, Mamie Pack Media is thriving, with over five-thousand followers between the company’s Pintrest and Instagram.
-Her company is drawing on all of Mamie’s diverse set of skills, including a blog where she can share her thoughts on wellness identity, marriage, motherhood, and more.
+Her company is drawing on all of Mamie’s diverse set of skills, from providing training and mentoring for women to speaking at SXSWEDU.
+Her business is a certified Women Owned (WBENC), Minority Owned (MBE), and Military Spouse Owned.

 Mamie also serves as the IVMF Bunker Labs Ambassador for Jacksonville, FL.
 There, she’s helping others find programs and communities that have shared goals and experiences.